rachellewillemsma/rachellewillemsma.github.io/_posts/2023-05-15-cookingzine.md

 ### Concept

 #### I was inspired by <a href="https://www.theinc.ca/wp-content/uploads/2022/01/Menezes_Depression_Cooking_Zine.pdf" target="_blank">depression cooking</a> by Sonali Menezes, since it resonated a lot with my own cooking experience.
-With the help of my good friend Manola Yvonet, I set out to make my own cookbook zine, which I hope would likewise help those who have had similar difficulties.
+With the help of my good friend, who created the illustrations, I set out to make my own cookbook zine, which I hope would likewise help those who have had similar difficulties.

 ![Zine Page About Eggs](../img/cookingzine/cookingzine-eggs.png)